How recurring invoices work

 Open any generated invoice and you will see that edits (including status) apply to that invoice only.
 The schedule keeps running until you pause or cancel.
 Open the blueprint to change what future cycles look like.

-On a paid plan, you can add a payment reminder on each sent occurrence in Share (3, 7, or 14 days after the due date).
+You can add payment reminders on each sent occurrence in Share - up to three stages after the due date, with copy you can edit per stage.
 Reminders are not copied automatically from the blueprint.
 Set them on the generated invoice after auto-send, or on drafts you send manually.
 Reminders require a due date and sent or overdue status.

 A simple monthly retainer workflow